 Prince Harry says his family didn't include him in travel plans before Queen Elizabeth died

-Prince Harry was in London last September for a charity event when the palace announced that Queen Elizabeth II was under medical supervision at Balmoral Castle in Scotland.
-He told 60 Minutes' Anderson Cooper about what happened next.
+When the palace announced last September that Queen Elizabeth II was under medical supervision at Balmoral Castle in Scotland, Prince Harry was in London for a charity event.
+60 Minutes' Anderson Cooper spoke with Harry about what happened next.

 "I asked my brother— I said, 'What are your plans?
 How are you and Kate getting up there?'
 And then, a couple of hours later, you know, all of the family members that live within the Windsor and Ascot area were jumping on a plane together," Harry said.
 "A plane with 12, 14, maybe 16 seats."